mfschmidt/dupemgr/README.md

 # dupemgr

-dupemgr is a multifunction utility to manage duplicate files and directories on any operating system.
+dupemgr is a multifunction utility to manage duplicate files and directories on any operating system supported by python's os module.

 ## Finding duplicates